 We love what we do and it’s great to be hitting our stride in production, relationships with brewers, and quality.
 As we’ve continued to grow, we’ve become a regional supplier of hops to breweries across New England: wet/fresh hops, whole leaf cones, and pellets.

 The name Four Star Farms comes from our surname, L’Etoile, which means “the star” in French.
-When we began farming our current location, more than 30 years ago, there were four stars working hard to make it succeed.
+When we began farming our current location, more than 30 years ago, there were “four stars” working hard to make it succeed (Bonnie, Gene, Jacob and Nathan).
 Today, we’re thankful that our family continues to grow.

 Bonnie and Eugene (Gene) L’Etoile began farming part time in 1977 on 11 acres of rented land that nobody else wanted.
 Over the next few years their acreage increased to 85 acres, but their farming remained part time as Gene worked full time as an engineer in advanced underwater combat systems and Bonnie taught at the University of Rhode Island.
 In 1986, Bonnie and Gene decided to continue generations of farming (from Bonnie’s side of the family) and go into agriculture full time.
 They bought a former dairy farm in Northfield, MA and started the current location of Four Star Farms, Inc. They continue the work they started in 1986 and are always eager to try something new.
 Together, Bonnie and Gene have raised two sons on the farm, Jacob and Nathan, both of whom live on the farm with their respective families and are actively involved in different aspects of agriculture.

-Elizabeth (Liz) L’Etoile married into the L’Etoile family and is our Director of Sales and Marketing.
-Using her social work background Liz strives to create strong and long lasting relationships with our customers; expand our sales potential across various industries; and educate consumers on the benefits of buying food locally.
+Liz L’Etoile married into the L’Etoile family and is our Director of Sales and Marketing.
+Using her social work background Liz strives to create strong and long lasting relationships with our customers; expand our sales potential across various industries; and educate consumers on the benefits of buying and sourcing products locally.